CpaterCodes/Bookmarks_pairing_with_Jade/README.md

 2. Create the database using the psql command CREATE DATABASE bookmark_manager;
 3. Connect to the database using the pqsl command \c bookmark_manager;
 4. Run the query we have saved in the file 01_create_bookmarks_table.sql

+# Test Database Instructions

+1. Connect to psql
+2. Create the database using the psql command CREATE DATABASE test_database;
+3. Connect to the database using the pqsl command \c test_database;
+4. Run only the **first** line of code in 01_create_bookmarks_table.sql;
+5. When rspec tests are run, they will set up the necessary database contents.